 Conflict on the European continent, extreme weather conditions and emerging threats, such as COVID-19, have overwhelmed the ability of Member States to help each other, especially when several countries simultaneously face the same type of crisis.

 In such cases, when Member States require a boost to provide a strong response to crises, the EU provides an extra layer of protection.
 Through the rescEU reserve, the EU ensures a faster and more comprehensive response.

 How are we helping?

 When the scale of an emergency overwhelms the possibilities of a country to respond on its own, it can request assistance via the EU Civil Protection Mechanism.

-Once activated, the EU channels offers of assistance made available by its Member States and 8 participating states through the Emergency Response Coordination Centre.
+Once activated, the EU channels assistance from EU Member States and 9 participating states through the Emergency Response Coordination Centre.

-To guarantee an effective response to disasters, the rescEU reserve was established in 2019 as an additional layer of protection.
+To guarantee an even more effective response to disasters, the rescEU reserve was established in 2019 as an additional layer of protection.

 War in Ukraine

-Following the Russian aggression on Ukraine and related medical needs for Ukrainians inside the country and the whole region, the EU has deployed assistance from its rescEU medical stockpiles hosted in various locations across the EU.
+Following Russia’s invasion of Ukraine and related medical needs for Ukrainians inside the country and the whole region, the EU has deployed medical evacuation services as well as assistance from its rescEU medical, energy and shelter stockpiles hosted in various locations across the EU.

 The EU has established a medical reserve to respond more quickly to medical needs caused by health crises such as the COVID-19 pandemic or the war in Ukraine.